‘Just too darn old:’ Sanders, Biden confront age concerns

 “I’ve been criticized for being old.
 I plead guilty.
 I am old,” Sanders said, sparking laughter and applause in the audience.

-“When you have been involved in public life for many, many decades, you and the people of this country have had an opportunity to look at my record.
-And what you will find is that the ideas I am talking to you about tonight, they didn’t come to me yesterday,” Sanders charged.
-“These are ideas that I have fought for my entire life.”
+And at a Friday event in Newton, Iowa, he insisted that his advanced age offered some advantages.
+Specifically, people have had decades to study him and his policies.
+He has supported Medicare for All, for example, for three decades.

+“Having a long record gives people the understanding that these ideas that I’m talking about, they’re in my guts, they’re in my heart,” he charged.
+“This is who I am as a human being.”

 Many in the audience applauded the message.
-But afterward, not everyone was cheering.
+But after the Marshalltown event, not everyone was cheering.

 Retired Marshalltown resident Ed Canade, 72, described himself as “somewhat concerned” about Sanders’ age.

-Note: This story has been corrected to delete a quote mistakenly attributed to Joe Biden when it was actually stated by his wife, Jill.